 Instructions to view data: On the Office of Postsecondary Education (OPE) Athletics page, select the "Get data for one institution" link.
 On the search criteria page in the Name of Institution field, enter Northridge and click Search.
 Select the California State University-Northridge link to view participation rates and financial support data.

 Questions?
 Please contact the CSUN Athletics Office at (818) 677-3208.

 The ACHA-National College Health Assessment (ACHA-NCHA) is a national research survey organized by the American College Health Association (ACHA) to assist college health service providers, educators, counselors and administrators in collecting data about their students' habits, behaviors and perceptions on the most prevalent health topics.
 The survey is distributed every other year to a random sample of Cal State Northridge students.
 The results are published on the Klotz Student Health Center NCHA page.

 This disclosure provides a directory of personnel for the CSUN Department of Police Services, a law enforcement agency accredited by the International Association of Campus Law Enforcement Administrators (IACLEA).

-The College Portrait provides an array of data designed to assist prospective undergraduate students in selecting a college that best matches their interests.
-The Portrait, which is updated annually, includes information on student demographics, admission and graduation rates, the academic programs offered, student-faculty ratio, types and amounts of financial aid received, and the likely costs of attendance.
+The College Portrait is a national initiative that provides an array of data designed to assist prospective undergraduate students in selecting a four-year college that best matches their interests.
+Updated annually, the Portrait reports student demographic data, admission and graduation rates, the academic programs offered, student-faculty ratio, types and amounts of financial aid received, and the likely costs of attendance.
+Schools participation is voluntary.